The Poisson bracket invariant on surfaces: Displaceability in dimension two

 \item If $X$ is displaceable, its displacement energy is

-\end{enumerate} \end{proposition} This appears to be a result well known to the experts; for instance, it is simply stated as remarks in \cite{BT,BLT}, although it is of central importance in their arguments too.
-As we were not able to locate this characterization in the literature, we sketch a proof of it in this subsection.
-We first consider a particular case. \begin{lemma} A smoothly embedded closed disc $D \subset (M, \omega)$ is displaceable if and only if its $\omega$-area is less than half the $\omega$-area of $M$, in which case its displacement energy equals its $\omega$-area. \end{lemma} \textit{Proof}.
-For simplicity, set $c = \int_D \omega$ and $A = \int_M \omega$.
+\end{enumerate} \end{proposition2} In its essence, this result appears to be well known to the experts.
+For instance, it is simply mentioned as a remark in \cite{BLT}, despite being of central importance in their arguments too.\footnote{In \cite{BLT}, a set is defined to be displaceable if its closure is displaceable in our sense.
+Therefore, as they remark, a connected set is displaceable in their sense if and only if it is contained in an open disc with smooth boundary of area strictly less than half the area of the surface.
+Our broader notion of displaceability, taken from \cite{PR}, considers open hemispheres in $S^2$ to be displaceable as well as some open discs whose boundaries are Osgood curves of large measure.} As we were not able to locate this characterization in the literature, we supply a proof of this characterization in this subsection.
+We first consider a particular case: \begin{lemma2} A smoothly embedded closed disc $D \subset (M, \omega)$ is displaceable if and only if its $\omega$-area is less than half the $\omega$-area of $M$, in which case its displacement energy equals its $\omega$-area. \end{lemma2} \textit{Proof}.
+Set $c = \int_D \omega$ and $A = \int_M \omega$ (the latter being possibly infinite if $M$ is noncompact).

 Assume $D$ is displaceable.
-Since $D$ is a closed subset of the Hausdorff compact space $M$, a small open neighbourhood of $D$ is also displaceable.
+Since $D$ is a compact subset of the Hausdorff space $M$, a small open neighbourhood of $D$ is also displaceable.
 By the area constraint, the area of this neighbourhood is at most $A/2$, hence $c < A/2$.
 That $e_H(D) \ge c$ follows from Usher's general and sharp energy-capacity inequality \cite{U}.

-Assume $c < A/2$; we shall show that $D$ is displaceable and that $e_H(D) \le c$.
+Conversely, assume $c < A/2$; we shall show that $D$ is displaceable and that $e_H(D) \le c$.
 Somewhat abusing notations, the smooth embedding $D \hookrightarrow M$ can be extended to a smooth embedding $D' \hookrightarrow M$ of a closed disc of area $c' \in (2c, A)$.
 As a consequence of Moser's trick, there are symplectic diffeomorphisms which are arbitrary close to mapping the pair $(D', D)$ to a pair of rectangles $(R', R)$ in $\R^2$ of corresponding areas, where $R$ lies inside a half of $R'$.
 It is well known (see for instance the example in section 2.4 of \cite{P1}) that (small neighbourhoods of) $R$ can be displaced within $R'$ via a Hamiltonian isotopy of energy $c + \epsilon$ for any $\epsilon > 0$.
 By invariance of the energy under symplectomorphisms, we get $e_H(D) < c + \epsilon$ for every $\epsilon > 0$.